Training Resources for Data Science

 Introduction to R

-Targeted audience: Researchers who want to learn coding for the first time with a data science application, or have explored programming and want to focus on fundamentals.
+Targeted audience: Researchers who want to do more with their data analyses and visualizations.
+This course is appropriate for those who want to learn coding for the first time, or have explored programming and want to focus on fundamentals in R.

-Commitment: 6 weekly 1.5 hour classes, with 1-2 hours of self-practice weekly.
+Commitment: 6 weekly 1.5 hour classes, with encouraged 1-2 hours of practice weekly.

 Introduction to Command Line